-We believe that our executive compensation program is well-structured to support our business objectives, and we also believe that our compensation programs and policies reflect an overall pay-for-performance philosophy that is closely aligned with the long-term interests of our stockholders.
-We believe the following key factors should be considered when reviewing the compensation of our named executive officers.
+We believe that our executive compensation program is well-structured to support our business objectives, and we also believe that our compensation programs and policies reflect an overall payfor-performance philosophy that is closely aligned with the long-term interests of our stockholders.
+Since we are still in the launch/growth phase of our business model, we do not rely on or measure our executive compensation against traditional financial metrics.
+Instead our success is measured based on strategic objectives and decision making that takes place during the year, which we try to align with our compensation program, including our annual bonus goals.